-Additional documents provided for your benefit include Release Notices, Supported Platform Matrices, product update information, and file layout and program information.
+Additional documents provided for your benefit include Release Notes, Supported Platform Matrices, and file layout and program information.

-Use the Release Notes to learn about program fixes incorporated in the Sage 100 release.
-To view the release notes, access the What's New page and then click Release Notes.

-For a complete list of system requirements, refer to the Supported Platform Matrix, which is available in article ID 47649 in the Sage Knowledgebase.
+- Use the Release Notes to learn about program fixes incorporated in the Sage 100 release.
+To view the Release Notes, access the What's New page and then click Release Notes. - For a complete list of system requirements, refer to the Sage Knowledgebase article: Supported Platform Matrices for Sage 100 (Solution ID 223924950047649). - To access file layout and program information, visit the Sage 100 Documents page and then select Sage 100 2025 > Administrator and Technical Documentation.